eplanch/fine_tuning/README.md

 # sampling our train data set to just 1000 observations
 train_dataset = tokenized_datasets["train"].shuffle(seed = 123).select(range(1000))

-# sampling our test data set to just 1000 observations
+# sampling our validation data set to just 1000 observations
-eval_dataset = tokenized_datasets["test"].shuffle(seed = 123).select(range(1000))
+eval_dataset = tokenized_datasets["validation"].shuffle(seed = 123).select(range(1000))
 ```

-Now that the data is formatted correctly, we load in a pretrained BERT classification model (that is trained on predicting two classes).
+Once the data was formatted correctly, we loaded in a pretrained BERT classification model (that is trained on predicting two classes).

 ```
 # loading the pretrained BERT classification model
 pretrained_model = AutoModelForSequenceClassification.from_pretrained("bert-base-cased", num_labels = 2)
 ```

-After our pretrained model has been loaded and our data is formatted correctly, we can finally begin to focus on fine tuning the pretrained classification model.
-We use the (PyTorch) `Trainer` class within the Transformers library to fine tune our model.
-Beofre tuning the model, we create a `TrainingArguments` class using the default training hyperparameters.
+After our pretrained model has been loaded and our data has been formatted correctly, we began to focus on fine tuning the pretrained classification model.
+We used the (PyTorch) `Trainer` class within the Transformers library to fine tune our model.
+Beofre tuning the model, we created a `TrainingArguments` class using the default training hyperparameters.

 ```
 # creating the training arguments class containing the default hyperparameters
 training_args = TrainingArguments(output_dir = "test_trainer", evaluation_strategy = "epoch")
 ```

-The `Trainer` class does not automatically evaluate model performance during training, so we create a function that computes evaluation metrics and pass it into the `Trainer` class:
+The `Trainer` class does not automatically evaluate model performance during training, so we created a function that computes evaluation metrics and pass it into the `Trainer` class:

 ```
 # loading the accuracy function from the Evaluate library